 It is a menu where you select a pillow based on your preferred sleep position.
 This allows you to maximize your comfort and get the best sleep possible.
-How awesome it that?
+How awesome is that?

 It doesn’t stop at the pillow menu either; The Benjamin offers a broad spectrum sleep program that is guaranteed to give you the best sleep experience of your life.

-Think Lavender essential oils, lullaby music, white noise machines, in-room pampering services and black out curtains.
-Personally, the black out curtains are on of my favorite features.
+Think Lavender essential oils, lullaby music, white noise machines, in-room pampering services, and blackout curtains.
+Personally, the blackout curtains are one of my favorite features.

 One of the most important things to a happy hotel stay is the treatment received by staff.
 Have you ever checked into a hotel and received sub-par hospitality?
 I know we have.
 Not at The Benjamin, from the moment we arrived on the curb of the hotel we were greeted with enthusiasm and genuine interest from the hotel staff.

 We were asked daily how our trip was going and if there was anything they could do to make our stay better.
 We were showered with hospitality in the form of fruit baskets, wine, personal notes, and popcorn during our stay.
 It is safe to say that the staff of this property went out of their way to welcome and ensure a fabulous stay with them.